Our Story

 Well, Chicken Rush may only have one full-time employee right now (me), but none of our progress would have been possible without our wider flock.

-We have a small army of volunteers, ranging from a few old friends (Ed, Ruby, Kirsty, Poot, Alex, Hannibal, Charley, Millie), to some new ones met through previous games (Pippa, Toby, Jamie, Giorgio, Tabby, Aggy).
+We have a small army of volunteers, ranging from a few old friends (Ed, Ruby, Kirsty, Poot, Alex, Hannibal, Charley, Millie), to some new ones met through previous games (Liuba, Ed, Lydia, Pippa, Toby, Jamie, Giorgio, Tabby, Aggy, Shaun).

 And a special shout out to my girlfriend.
-I owe her a lot, she's often found wearing the Chicken costume in 25+ degree heat.
+I owe her a lot, she's been found wearing the Chicken costume in 25+ degree heat.
 Cheers Tills.

 And to you.
 If you're reading this and have made it this far, you're part of our flock now.
 That's it.
 No take backs.
 Whether it's telling friends about Chicken Rush or attending one of our events, our flock has encouraged us to keep pushing on.